albertoRamon/Kylin/KylinWithHue/README.md

 Register JDBC Driver

-1. We need to find the JAR Class for the JDBC Connector
+1. To find the JAR Class for the JDBC Connector

  From Kylin [Download](http://kylin.apache.org/download/)
 Choose **Binary** and the **correct version of Kylin and HBase**